lukeheath/nestjs-shopify/README.md

 <h3 align="center">NestJS + Shopify = &#60;3</h3>

 This is a NestJS module wrapper around the official [shopify-api-node](https://www.npmjs.com/package/shopify-api-node) library.
+To get started, you will need API credentials generated in your Shopify admin as a [private app](https://help.shopify.com/en/manual/apps/private-apps).

 ### Installation